MonkeManX/monkemanx.github.io/content/articles/Where_the_Eiffel_Tower_is_is_not_obejctive.md

 I want to begin with a simple example that most people would likely agree with, and then work my way toward the main argument.

 When we look at a knife and ask ourselves what its function is, most people would say that its function is to cut things.
-We use knives to cut bread, tomatoes, and much more—and this is indeed their typical function.
+We use knives to cut bread, tomatoes, and much more and this is indeed their typical function.
 But we can also use a knife to open a beer by levering off the cap.
 We might even (though unwisely) use it as a hammer to drive a nail into the wall, or as a wedge to stabilize a wobbly chair.
 Still, these use cases are clearly suboptimal and not the *true* function of a knife.
 Why?

 Because if we had wanted a tool to open beer bottles, we would have created a bottle opener.
 If we had wanted to hammer nails, we would have designed a hammer.
 And if we wanted something to stabilize a chair, we definitely wouldn’t have made it sharp and dangerous.